ludocracy/Ruby-Dita/README.md

 in other languages.

-Although this may appear to be a Ruby project, Ruby-Dita primarily consists of the file xml/dita_grammar.xml, which is ready by a separate gem Duxml (itself a wrapper for Ox).
-Please help by expanding that file with more dita schema rules.
+Although this may appear to be a Ruby project, Ruby-Dita primarily consists of the file xml/dita_grammar.xml, which is read by a separate gem Duxml (itself a wrapper for Ox).
+Please help by expanding that file with more Dita schema rules.
 See the Duxml documentation on how.

 Features
  - Duxml's lazy-XML shortcuts